DragissaPetrovicc/finalwork-fe/README.md

-Klonirati repozitorij uz pomoć komande  git clone (url repozitorija) Pozicionirati se u frontend komponentu cd .. -> cd frontend Instalirati potrebne teknologije npm install :
+Clone the repository using the command git clone (repository URL) Navigate to the frontend component using cd .. -> cd frontend Install the necessary technologies with npm install:

 Material UI (5.15.20)
-Material UI lab - (5.0.0-alpha.170)
+Material UI lab (5.0.0-alpha.170)
 ReduxJS toolkit (2.2.5)
 Axios (1.7.2)
 Date-fns (3.6.0)